Optical Shock-Enhanced Self-Photon Acceleration

 Self-photon acceleration of SFF pulses propagating in preionized, underdense nitrogen gas was simulated using a 2D finite-difference time-domain method.
+Simulation parameters used to obtain all results are shown in Table 1.
 Calculations were limited to the $x-z$ plane, with $\hat{z}$ the pulse propagation direction.
-The 3D transverse structure of the SFF was projected in 2D using a sum of orthogonally polarized Hermite-Gaussian modes ($H_{nm}$), as $H_{00} \, \hat{x} \, + \, H_{10} \, \hat{y}$, where $n$ and $m$ are the $x$ and $y$ indices respectively. $H_{00}$ is a typical Gaussian mode, with peak intensity on the optical axis; $H_{10}$ has zero intensity on axis and symmetrically increases to a peak off axis in the $\hat{x}$ direction [Fig. 1 (d)].
-The $\hat{y}$ component (outside pulse) was injected into the simulation with higher intensity than the $\hat{x}$ component (inside pulse), such that the optical field ionization rate was high on the optical axis, but increased with absolute transverse coordinate, $|x|$, before falling to zero for large $|x|$.
+The 3D transverse structure of the SFF is a sum of orthogonally polarized Laguerre-Gaussian modes ($LG_{l,p}$), $LG_{00} \, \hat{x} \, + \, LG_{10} \, \hat{y}$, where $l$ and $p$ are the azimuthal and radial indices respectively. $LG_{00}$ is a typical Gaussian mode, with peak intensity on the optical axis; $LG_{10}$ has zero intensity on axis which symmetrically increases to a peak off axis in the radial direction.
+A detailed description of the SFF pulses and their representation in 2D is included in Sec.
+IV.
+The $\hat{y}$ component (outside pulse) has higher intensity than the $\hat{x}$ component (inside pulse), such that the optical field ionization rate was high on the optical axis, but increased with absolute transverse coordinate, $|x|$, before falling to zero for large $|x|$.
 The SFF was spatiotemporally shaped according to the desired ionization front velocity, taking into account the nominal laser group velocity.